Email: elre@princeton.edu

 Research

-My work is supported by
+My work was supported by

-• NSF DMS-2309685 ("Outliers are not what they seem: data-aware, flexible, and robust randomized iterative methods", Single PI)
+• NSF DMS-2309685 ("Outliers are not what they seem: data-aware, flexible, and robust randomized iterative methods", Single PI, 2024-2026)

-• NSF DMS-2108479 ("Fast, Low-Memory Embeddings for Tensor Data with Applications", Collaborative proposal, co-PIs Mark Iwen and Deanna Needell).
+• NSF DMS-2108479 ("Fast, Low-Memory Embeddings for Tensor Data with Applications", Collaborative proposal, co-PIs Mark Iwen and Deanna Needell, 2022-2024).

 If you have any research question, please email me, I will do my best to reply.
 If you are looking to apply for a PhD program, you should apply directly to the department.
 Sorry that I do not reply to the emails about applying for our PhD program.